 Vortex for Biologics Discovery

-Powerful, easy-to-use data visualization and analysis program that is widely adopted for scientific research.
+Powerful, easy-to-use data analysis and visualization program that is widely adopted for scientific research.

-Vortex for Bioinformatics extends Vortex with capabilities that allow scientists engaged in biologics drug discovery and other biology research to easily analyze and visualize their genomic, proteomic, antibody design, metabolomics and peptide data.
+Vortex for Bioinformatics extends Vortex with capabilities that allow scientists engaged in biologics drug discovery and other biology research to easily analyze and visualize their data, including antibody sequences, genomic, proteomic, metabolomic, and peptide data.
 Vortex for Bioinformatics intrinsically understands biological data types, including peptide and nucleotide sequences, antibody structure and features, and modified residues, simplifying the process of loading and viewing sequence and structure data.
-Standard bioinformatics analyses are integrated and simple to run directly form the graphical UI, and novel analyses such as biological structure/sequence activity relationship (BSAR) support scientific decision making to enhance the progress of discovery projects.
+Standard bioinformatics analyses are integrated and simple to run directly from the graphical user interface, and novel analyses such as biological structure/sequence activity relationship (BSAR) and matched pair analyses enhance scientific decision making to accelerate the progress of discovery projects.

 What it does

 Vortex for Bioinformatics enables scientists to load sequence and structure data from files or databases to create tables of live sequences and structures in Vortex.
 Sequence displays are interactive and the user can set a variety of display modes including linear and hyperbolic, and one- and three- letter codes.

-Users can then apply standard bioinformatics analyses to their sequences, including alignment to a reference sequence, and cross alignment of a set of sequences to a reference set and clustering.
-A variety of methods are built in and, for less experienced users, the software will automatically select the most appropriate algorithm based on the data.
+Users can then apply standard bioinformatics analyses to their sequences, including alignment to a reference sequence, cross alignment amongst a set of sequences, and clustering.
+A variety of sequence alignment methods are included, and using built-in intelligence users can allow the software to automatically select the most appropriate algorithm based on the data.
 So, for example, different methods will be appropriate for the alignment of very small sets of very short sequences, versus a cross comparison between very large sets of much longer sequences.
 As well as applying all the standard visualizations from Vortex, users can select visualizations appropriate to this kind of data such as CIRCOS plots and BSAR plots.